 A Plague Tale: Innocence is an exceptional game.
 While the echoes of its influences are apparent; from The Witcher and Hellblade’s effect on its aesthetic and atmosphere to storytelling and gameplay reminiscent of God of War and Tomb Raider, Amicia and Hugo’s tale delivers a singular, wholly original vision.
-With a history of making racing games and Disney movie tie-ins, French developers Asobo Studio’s bold take on their countries dark history is bold and brave.
+With a history of making racing games and Disney movie tie-ins, French developers Asobo Studio’s stark take on their country’s dark history is bold and brave.
 Emotive performances, grim, gorgeous art design and a haunting score bring this enthralling tale to life, while an impeccable design philosophy keeps gameplay consistently tense, compelling and rewarding.

 A Plague Tale: Innocence

 A Plague Tale: Innocence surpasses expectations with a compelling, affecting tale of family, desperation and hope in one of history’s darkest periods.
 A tense atmosphere, sublime art and audio design, and inventive gameplay make this an exceptional and essential experience.

 - Strong performances and a compelling, affecting story